MicrosoftDocs/bing-docs/bing-docs/bing-image-search/how-to/get-images.md

 To get images from a specific domain, use the [site:](https://help.bing.microsoft.com/#apex/18/en-US/10001/-1) query operator in the query string.
 The response may contain results from other sites depending on the number of relevant results found on the specified site.

-The following example get sailing images found on contososailing.com.
+The following example gets sailing images found on contososailing.com.

 ```http
 curl -H "Ocp-Apim-Subscription-Key: <yourkeygoeshere>" https://api.bing.microsoft.com/v7.0/images/search?q=sailing+dinghies+site%3Acontososailing.com&mkt=en-us